 You can reduce your risk of developing or transmitting bacterial diseases by:

-- Avoid contact with a person who has a bacterial disease or its symptoms, such as fever, vomiting or diarrhea.
+- Please avoid contact with a person who has a bacterial disease or its symptoms, such as fever, vomiting, or diarrhea.

 - Cover your mouth and nose with a tissue when sneezing or coughing, then wash your hands.

-- Thaw food in the refrigerator or in the microwave, not on the counter.
+- Thaw food in the refrigerator or the microwave, not on the counter.

 - Consume a healthy diet high in whole grains, fruits and vegetables, and contain low-fat proteins and low-fat dairy products or other sources of calcium.